-Lou Reed and the Velvet Underground are the point in rock n roll where rock becomes alternative.
-Really it’s simply because their sound, attitude and lyrical themes were so far removed from the rock music that was popular at the time.
+Lou Reed and the Velvet Underground are the point at which old and musky rock n’ roll becomes exciting alternative music.
+Really it’s simply because their sound, attitude, and lyrical themes were so far removed from the rock music that was popular at the time.
 Sure, they were playing guitars and drums, but everything else about the group seemed to come out of a universe entirely removed from anything that rock radio offered at the time.

-Sweet Jane is one of the Velvet Undeground’s most famous songs, not least of all because of the great melody and classic verse-chorus-verse song structure.
-It appeared on Loaded, the last Velvet Underground album to feature singer, guitarist and main songwriter Lou Reed.
-The original studio album featured a more polished production then their first three previous records.
+Sweet Jane is one of the Velvet Underground’s most famous songs, not least of all because of the great melody and classic verse-chorus-verse song structure.
+It appeared on Loaded, the last Velvet Underground album to feature singer, guitarist, and main songwriter Lou Reed.
+The original studio album featured a more polished production than their first three previous records.
 This works in the advantage of the more upbeat, almost anthemic, Loud Reed penned song.
-Beyond the catchy tune there is, as would be expected, a great dose of Reed’s witty and twisted lyrics:
+Beyond the catchy tune there is, as would be expected, a great dose of Reed’s witty and twisted Sweet Jane lyrics:

-Reed starts bu quoting W.B.
+The Sweet Jane intro finds Reed quoting W.B.
 Yeats: “The best lack all conviction, while the worst are full of passionate intensity.”
 He then quips: “Now, you figure out where I am”.
 The band then launches into the song with the singer luring the audience into the familiar lyrics and usually leading them astray.
 In that way, it’s an extremely powerful version.
-The ending of the song has Reed baiting everyone towards the final chorus, that provides a great relief after the confrontational last 10 minutes.
+The ending of the song has Reed baiting everyone towards the final chorus, which provides a great relief after the confrontational last 10 minutes.

 As Lou Reed states on this record “I do Lou Reed better than anybody, so I thought I’d get in on it”.
 And even though throughout the record, it’s debatable whether he even wants to be there or not and whether he genuinely hates his audience, it’s this honest passion that makes it a great rock record.
 This is not a live performance with the singer urging the crowd to raise their hands to the heavens or clap in time.
 Reed tells the audience to “shut up” and takes pride in challenging their expectations: “What’s wrong with cheap dirty jokes?
 I never said I was tasteful”.